-SOLD – $2,750.00 (No Prints) – Christopher Hitchens meant a lot to tens of thousands of atheists around the world.
+SOLD – $2,750.00 (No Prints) – Christopher Hitchens meant a lot to hundreds of thousands of people around the world.
 He stood up for reason.
 He taught us how to think, not what to think.
 He is missed.
 Ironically, I started this paining a few weeks before he died.
 I did the first coat in black and white to lay it in and find my tonalities.
 Then, Hitchens passed.
 I went to finish the painting and discovered that I had lost my colored paints… all of them.
 I had boxed them up in a move to a new home, and now they were gone.
 I had my brushes, palettes, easel, gessos, glazes, drawing supplies, etc… but no colored paints.

 However, I didn’t want this to deter me.
 So, I finished the piece in black and white.
 Strangely, it worked.
 Being an “in memoriam” painting, the black and white seemed more somber, was quicker to achieve the finished painting than in color, and I was able to change it with more proficiency than when I work in color.